horbane/Monitor-Input-Switcher/README.md

 ## Downloads

-Release downloads will be available from GitHub Releases.
+Download the latest beta from the [GitHub Releases](../../releases) page.

+Available builds:
-- Installer: use GitHub Releases
+- Installer: recommended for most users
-- Portable ZIP: use GitHub Releases
+- Portable ZIP: no installation required

 ## Build From Source